-A Neighborhood Village Commercial area is proposed along Tasker Road in the in the Lakeside area, in the vicinity of the Lakeside Library.
-This small scale commercial area is sensitive to the existing character and scale of the location, the Lakeside Library and the adjacent lake, and the historic and natural resources in this area.
-The orientation of this neighborhood commercial shall be on the opposite side of Tasker Road to the library and lake with a new street network providing the framework for the new neighborhood.
-The Lakeside Library, an invaluable community facility for the area shall provide a focal point to this area.
+The Lakeside Neighborhood Village is proposed along Tasker Road in the Lakeside area, in the vicinity of the Bowman Library.
+This small-scale commercial area is sensitive to the existing character and scale of the location, the library, the adjacent lake, and the historic and natural resources in this area.
+The orientation of this neighborhood commercial shall be on the southern side of Tasker Road, opposite to the library and lake and shall be planned with a new street network providing the framework for the new neighborhood.
+The Bowman Library is an invaluable community facility for the area shall provide a focal point for future development.
 The commercial land uses shall be of a general scale and context similar to projects such as Creekside.
 High quality building and site design is a priority.
-Accessory residential uses are only permitted as an accessory component of the neighborhood village commercial land uses within the core area.
-An area of residential land use is proposed to surround the core neighborhood village area that shall be of a higher density than that typically found in this general area.
+Within the core area of the neighborhood village, residential uses are only permitted as an accessory component.
+An area of residential land use is proposed to surround the core neighborhood village area that shall be of a higher density.